clintgrove/databricksws-avm/README.md

 Steps

 #### Deployment

+# KeyVault for VM password

+I have designed this deployment to use KeyVault to store the VM password, that way you can control what that password is.
+This is how you can do it yourself.
+### 1. Create a keyvault
+- Create keyvault in Azure, give it any name you want.
+- Store a password for your VM in a secret named "kv-vmpassword"
+- Give your Service principal that you have set up in

 Clone or Fork this repository
 Go to GitHub actions once you forked/cloned.
 Then add these secrets as you can see in the screenshot